Extracting total Amb programs from proofs: Implementation

 where $\bot$ means `undefined' and $x$ and $y$ are taken nondeterministically when both $x$ and $y$ are not $\bot$.
-This is called \emph{locally} angelic nondeterministic choice since convergence is chosen over divergence for the local call for the computation of $\amb(x, y)$.
+This is called \emph{locally} angelic nondeterministic choice since convergence is chosen over divergence for each local call for the computation of $\amb(x, y)$.
 It can be implemented by executing both of the arguments in parallel and taking the result obtained first.
-Despite being a simple construction, $\amb$ is known to have a lot of expressive power, and many constructions of nondeterministic and parallel computation such as erratic choice, countable choice (random assignment), and `parallel or' can be encoded through it.
+Despite being a simple construction, $\amb$ is known to have a lot of expressive power, and many constructions of nondeterministic and parallel computation such as erratic choice, countable choice (random assignment), and `parallel or' can be encoded through it \cite{LassenMoran99}.
 These multifarious aspects of the operator $\amb$ are reflected by the difficulty of its mathematical treatment in denotational semantics.
 For example, $\amb$ is not monotonic when interpreted over powerdomains with the Egli-Milner order~\cite{Broy1986}.
-Therefore, it has been mainly studied from the operational point of view.

-On the other hand, one can consider an interpretation of $\amb$ as \emph{globally} angelic choice, where an argument of $\amb$ is chosen so that the whole ambient computation converges, if convergence is possible at all~\cite{ClingerHalpern85}.
+On the other hand, one can consider an interpretation of $\amb$ as \emph{globally} angelic choice, where an argument of $\amb$ is chosen so that the whole ambient computation converges, if convergence is possible at all~\cite{ClingerHalpern85,SondergardSestoft92}.
 Since globally angelic choice is not defined compositionally, it is not easy to integrate it into a design of a programming language with clear denotational semantics.
-However, it can be easily implemented by simply running the whole computation for both of the arguments of $\amb$ in parallel and taking the result obtained first.
-Denotationally, globally angelic choice corresponds to the Hoare powerdomain construction.
-The difference between these two interpretations of $\amb$ can be understood by the fact that the locally angelic $\amb$ operator does not commute with function application.
-For example, if $f(0) = 0$ but $f(1)$ diverges, then $\amb(f(0), f(1))$ will always terminate with the value $0$, whereas $f(\amb(0, 1))$ may return 0 or diverge.
-On the other hand, the latter term will always return $0$ if $\amb$ is implemented with a globally angelic semantics.
+However, it can be easily implemented by running the whole computation for both of the arguments of $\amb$ in parallel and taking the result obtained first.
+Denotationally, globally angelic choice can be modelled by the Hoare powerdomain construction.
+However, this would not be suitable for analyzing total correctness because the ordering of the Hoare powerdomain does not discriminate $X$ and $X \cup \{\bot\}$~\cite{HughesM92,HughesO89}.
+Instead, we consider a two-staged approach (see~Sect.~\ref{sub-denot}).

-We will define a simple programming language \UB{with a constructor $\Amb$, corresponding to McCarthy's $\amb$, that is endowed} with a globally angelic denotational semantics without losing compositionality, using a method suggested in \cite{ClingerHalpern85}.
-The semantics has two phases: First, $\Amb$ is just a pairing constructor in a certain Scott domain $D$.
-Then, each element $a \in D$ is mapped to a subset $\ddata(a)$ of $D$ whose elements are obtained by resolving the choices represented by occurrences of $\Amb$ in all possible globally angelic ways.